-At such time as the Prior Subordinate Lien Obligations have been fully paid or discharged in a manner that such obligations are no longer deemed to be outstanding under the terms of their respective ordinances and by law, all revenue obligations secured by a pledge of Net Revenues of the Water and Wastewater System either shall be Parity Water/Wastewater Obligations or obligations subordinate to the Parity Water/Wastewater Obligations (such as the Commercial Paper Obligations), shall be payable only from and secured only by a lien on a pledge of the Net Revenues of the Water and
+At such time as the Prior Subordinate Lien Obligations have been fully paid or discharged in a manner that such obligations are no longer deemed to be outstanding under the terms of the ordinance authorizing their issuance and by law, all revenue obligations secured by a pledge of Net Revenues of the Water and Wastewater System either shall be Parity

-^{} Preliminary, subject to change.
+\ Preliminary, subject to change.

-Wastewater System and the revenues deposited to the credit of the accounts and funds maintained in the ordinances providing for their issuance.
+Water/Wastewater Obligations or obligations subordinate to the Parity Water/Wastewater Obligations (such as the Commercial Paper Obligations) and shall be payable only from and secured only by a lien on a pledge of the Net Revenues of the Water and Wastewater System and the revenues deposited to the credit of the accounts and funds maintained in the ordinances providing for their issuance.
 The Master Ordinance governs the issuance of Parity Water/Wastewater Obligations and contains covenants and security provisions related thereto.
-The City must comply with the Prior Lien Ordinance while the Prior Subordinate Lien Obligations remain outstanding.
+The City must comply with the Prior Subordinate Lien Ordinance while the Prior Subordinate Lien Obligations remain outstanding.
 No assurances can be given as to when or if such obligations will be defeased or paid prior to their stated maturities so as to allow the Parity Water/Wastewater Obligations (including the Bonds) to be secured by and payable from an effective first lien on the Net Revenues of the Water and Wastewater System.
 See "SECURITY FOR THE BONDS - Credit Agreement - 2008 Variable Rate Bonds" in this document for a discussion of the treatment of the City's obligations under an interest rate swap agreement as a Parity Water/Wastewater Obligation.

 The City has also issued revenue obligations secured solely by the net revenues of the Electric Utility System pursuant to a master ordinance, the terms and provisions of which differ substantially from those of the Master Ordinance.
-The City intends to issue additional Electric Utility System Lien Obligations on or about the same time as the delivery of the Bonds, including the \$220,000,000 Electric Utility System Revenue Refunding and Improvement Bonds, Series 2020A and the \$55,500,000 Electric Utility System Revenue Refunding Bonds, Taxable Series 2020B.